XfedeX/ppfun-captcha/README.md

 * `stroke`: 'black' // style/color of the svg path stroke
 * `fill`: 'black' // style/color of the svg strokes fill

+Options that change the variation of the path:

+* `nodeDeviation: 0.1
+* `truncateLineProbability`: 0.5
+* `truncateCurveProbability`: 0.5
+* `truncateCurvePositionMin`: 0.4
+* `truncateCurvePositionMax`: 0.6
+* `connectionPathDeviation` : 10.0

+(when using fill, set connectionPathDeviation far lower as it covers parts of the paths and is harder for humans to read - and consider converting it [to PNG](https://morioh.com/p/2a17965187b6) before serving, to stop bots from being able to read those obstructed paths)

 This function returns an object that has the following property:
 * `data`: string // svg path data
 * `text`: string // captcha text